 Ornamental crops, which include floriculture and nursery products, have been the fastest growing agricultural sector in North Carolina over the last decade.
 However, nurseries and greenhouses are not isolated geographically, and the movement of both propagation and finished stock occurs across the globe.
 Due to this movement of plant material, North Carolina is faced with the constant threat regarding the introduction of exotic or regulated pathogens into our state on infested plant material or in potting substrates.

-Boxwood Blight Information:
+Boxwood Blight Management:

 Impatiens Downy Mildew Information: